cc32d9/eosio_point_of_sale/README.md

 additional activity, such as sending an NFT token.

-The contract deducts 0.5% fee from the sales, to compensate for the infrastructure and development.
+The contract deducts 0.5% fee from the sales, to compensate for the infrastructure and development costs.

+Optionally the contract provides the seller a possibility to track the item status after the payment is received.

 It is deployed under account name `saleterminal` on the following EOSIO networks:

-* Jungle Testnet

 * Telos Testnet

-* WAX Testnet

-Deployment on production chains is coming soon.
+Deployment on other testnets and production chains is coming soon.

 ## Terminology and objects